zzossig/hugo-theme-zzo/README.md

 ### custom header

 You may want to change home page header.
-There are 4 options which is slider, image, text, empty.
+There are 5 options which is slider, image, text, typewriter, empty.

 1. Set param at config/_default/params.toml(homeHeaderType)